benjbuch/octo_waffle/part_02-data_structures.md

 > By convention, if you type any number (including integers without an
 > `L` suffix), R will store it as `double`.
 This allows to do accurate
+> maths with it.
+(In computer science, ‘accurate’ means within the
-> maths with it. `double` stands for ‘double-precision floating-point
+> limits of the machine.) `double` stands for ‘double-precision
-> format’.
+> floating-point format’.

 The data type can be queried using the `typeof(...)` function.